 There was too much whirling through my brain, I couldn’t make sense of it.
 The nausea coursing through my veins, clawing at the inside of my throat, was slowly turning to anger.
 How could he do this to that girl?
 To me?

 But of course, I should have expected it.
 I was the snog that Potter kept in his back pocket whenever he wanted it, while he had the real girlfriend back home.
 I was just... a slut, basically.
 A slut.

 Oh god.
-I’m gonna throw up.
+I was about to throw up.

 I whipped around, the frame in my hand falling to the ground as a startled squeak slipped out of my lips.
 What I saw was enough to make my heart stop completely.

 Potter was standing in the hallway, one of his hands clenched around the door-frame, hazel eyes furious and cold, like chips of amber ice.
 He looked so angry—and for the first time in weeks, I saw emotion breaking through his usual placid apathy.
 Fear began to squirm inside my stomach, and it was suddenly very hard to remember how to breathe.